xchau/Q3-Project-Front-End/README.md

 # this.city

-Imagine this: you're walking to the grocery store to pick up some milk and you come across *that* alley.
-The one that's always littered with broken glass.
-What do you do?
-What can you do?
+Imagine this: you're walking to the grocery store as per weekly routine and you pass by the *that* alley.
+The one that's always littered with broken glass and loose garbage.
+What actions can you take to make this less of a routine?
+How can you warn others?

 The purpose of this.city is to provide people like you with a means of alerting your community to potentially dangerous or unsightly areas in your city.
 This puts a spotlight on communal problems and generates civic interest in solving them.
 So have a gripe?
 Pin it and take your first step toward improving this.city.